-ASC runs the Submarine Training School for RAN submarine crew members, at the RAN submarine base in Western Australia, provides teaching and course supervision for the Masters of Marine Engineering at the University of Adelaide and facilitates and sponsors post-graduate research programs at a number of universities.
+ASC provides Training Services to the Submarine Training and Systems Centre at the RAN submarine base in Western Australia.
+The organisation provides teaching and course supervision for the Masters of Marine Engineering at the University of Adelaide and facilitates and sponsors post-graduate research programs at a number of universities.

 ASC supports STEM education and trades skills development in high schools, providing input and support for a number of programs.